OBF/bosc_materials/BOSC_review_process.md

 ### Scoring

-The organizers use the scores from the reviewers to help decide (1) whether an abstract should be accepted or rejected, and (2) if accepted, whether it merits a long talk, a short (lightning) talk, or only a poster.
+The organizers use the scores from the reviewers to help decide (1) whether an abstract should be accepted or rejected, and (2) if accepted, whether it merits a "long" (17 minute) talk, a short (lightning) talk, or only a poster.
 In the past, we asked reviewers to assign a single score to each abstract to indicate how high-quality they deemed the abstract, and whether they felt it was suitable for a long talk.
 We have realized that trying to make a single score serve dual purposes was causing confusion.

 We are now asking reviewers to assign two separate scores to each abstract: